 - should a hearing take place in person or should it be conducted on written submissions alone?;

-- what penalties are the disciplining body able to impose?;
+- what penalties can the disciplinary body impose?;

-- how long does the disciplining body have to release a decision?;
+- how long does the disciplinary body have to release a decision?;

 - should the decision be notified to the wider membership and how should records be maintained?; and